mark-kubacki/http.upload/README.md

    You will most probably want to set this to the *upload path*.
    Use this with **random_suffix_len**.
    The default value is "", and no HTTP headers `Location` will be sent.

+ * By **max_filesize** you can limit the size of individual files.
+   Unless 0, which means "unlimited" and is the default value, it's in *bytes*.
+   As actual size is counted in blocks of a few kilobyte, the effective limit therefore will be slightly higher.
+ * **max_transaction_size** is similar, but especially applies to uploads of more than one file in a go.
+For example, using *MIME Multipart* uploads.
+   The behaviour with `max_filesize > max_transaction_size` is currently undefined;
+   set *max_transaction_size* to a multiple of *max_filesize*.

+Some transfer encodings, such as **base64**, know comments.
+Those, or super-long headers and the such, can be exploited to transfer many more bytes than for example *max_transaction_size* would otherwise cap.
+Mitigate this by utilizing a different plugin, **http.limits**, which merely counts incoming bytes ignorant of any encoding.
+Set a limit of about 1.4× to 2.05× the *max_transaction_size*.

 Unless you have decided to use a different authentication and/or authorization plugin: